How to report a work injury

 If you’d rather not call the hotline or report the injury online, you can complete your state’s paper First Report of Injury form and fax it to us at (800) 944-1169.
-Make sure to keep your fax confirmation sheet for your records to prove that you reported on time.
+Make sure to keep your fax confirmation sheet for your records to prove that you

 Download claim packet

 Our claim packet provides a step-by-step guide for managing and reporting work injuries, and the most commonly used forms and resources.

 Next steps if the employee needs medical treatment

 If the employee needs medical attention, send along:

 - A Work ability/Return-to-work form

 - A letter telling the treating physician you offer light-duty work